Faster Algorithms for Growing Prioritized Disks and Rectangles: A subquadratic algorithm using bucketing

+We now apply the same approach as for growing disks.
+With bucket size $m$, we then obtain an algorithm that determines the elimination order in $O(nm^{5+\eps} + (n^2/m)\log m)$ time.
+Setting $m = \lfloor n^{1/6} \rfloor$ to balance the terms, we get the following result:

-\begin{theorem} The elimination sequence of a set of $n$ growing rectangles can be computed in time $O(n^{11/6+\eps})$ for any $\eps > 0$. \end{theorem}
+\begin{theorem} The elimination sequence of a set of $n$ growing rectangles can be computed in $O\big(n^{11/6+\eps}\big)$ deterministic time and space, for any $\eps > 0$. \end{theorem}

-More generally, we can use regions defined by any semi-algebraic shape of constant complexity.
-If the shape of the object is described with $k \geq 4$ parameters, we need to construct the lower envelope of $n$ surfaces in $\IR^{k+1}$ to answer elimination queries.
-After $O(n^{2k-2+\eps})$-time preprocessing, we can answer queries in logarithmic time~\cite{Koltun04} (again, for any fixed $\eps > 0$).
-The optimal size of the buckets is $n^{1/(2k-2)}$, which gives an overall running time of $O\left(n^{\frac{4k-5}{2k-2}+\eps}\right)$, which is subquadratic for any fixed $k \geq 4$. \begin{theorem} The elimination sequence of a set of $n$ growing objects of any semi-algebraic shape described with $k\geq 4$ parameters can be computed in $O\left(n^{\frac{4k-5}{2k-2}+\eps}\right)$ time for any $\eps > 0$. \end{theorem}
+More generally, we can use Theorem~\ref{thm:koltun} to handle elimination queries for regions defined by any semi-algebraic shape of constant complexity.
+If the shape of the object is described with $k \geq 4$ parameters, elimination queries translate to vertical ray shooting in the lower envelope of $m$ surfaces or surface patches in $\IR^{k+1}$.
+The bucketing approach and Theorem~\ref{thm:koltun} then yield an algorithm that needs $O(nm^{2k - 3 +\eps} + (n^2/m)\log n)$ time and space.
+We balance the terms with $m = \lfloor n^{1/(2k-2)} \rfloor$.
+This gives an overall running time of $O\left(n^{\frac{4k-5}{2k-2}+\eps}\right)$, which is subquadratic for any fixed $k \geq 4$. \begin{theorem} The elimination sequence of a set of $n$ growing objects of any semi-algebraic shape, each described with $k \geq 4$ parameters can be computed in $O\left(n^{2-\frac{1}{2k-2}+\eps}\right)$ deterministic time and space, for any $\eps > 0$. \end{theorem}